 Nortel Networks.
-Prior to 2001, Nortel's leaders would have been hardpressed to see themselves as anything but highly-respected members of a firm that they respected and was held highly by those outside of it, and the business sector as a whole, since its leaders were frequently consulted on issues of public policy as well as industry-specific issues.
-However, since 2001, during which time the firm has cut more than 50,000 jobs and endured long periods of financial uncertainty and scandal, its happiness trilogy has systematically unravelled, affecting everyone from senior leaders to the front lines of the organization. world as a laudable firm.
-Instead, according to allegations, the 'return to profitability' bonuses actually encouraged senior management to illegally overstate earnings and profits to earn the bonus, creating a major accounting scandal that further lowered the opinions of outsiders.
+Prior to 2001, Nortel's leaders would have been hard-pressed to see themselves as anything but highly-respected members of a firm that they respected and was held highly by those outside of it, and the business sector as a whole, since its leaders were frequently consulted on issues of public policy as well as industry-specific issues.
+However, since 2001, during which time the firm has cut more than 50,000 jobs and endured long periods of financial uncertainty and scandal, its happiness trilogy has systematically unravelled, affecting everyone from senior leaders to the front lines of the organization.

-The importance of the third element of the trilogy cannot be underestimated.
+of the trilogy cannot be underestimated.
 Individuals who are valued members of a community that they value, but that is reviled by those outside of the community, miss out entirely on the third element of the happiness trilogy.
 For example, extremists of all sorts are automatically challenged with respect to their overall happiness, because even though they may be valued members of the extremist community that they value highly, their communities are viewed dubiously by the mainstream population.
 In an ironic way, the denial of this third element of happiness by the 'disrespectful' (to them) mainstream may actually drive them to be yet more extremist in their ways.